voidranjer/openfin/README.md

 - Mock 'chrome' API with localStorage.
 Using dynamic imports, inject mocks only in dev (don't pollute prod)
 - MkDocs documentation site (or just docs on gh)
 - Financial Institution support request form.
+- Refactor Vite build and file structure.
+World boundaries ("MAIN", "ISOLATED", and such) should be easily distinguishable.
+GUI code should not be "first class" and control the root of src/.
+Maybe use actual's workspaces/monorepo multiple package system.
+- matches: [<all_urls>] should maybe change. otherwise any website can do window.postMessage("request transactions")

 ## ⌨️ Developer